Understanding Steel Dynamics's Unusual Options Activity | Benzinga

 Understanding Steel Dynamics's Unusual Options Activity

-Steel Dynamics (NASDAQ:STLD) shares experienced unusual options activity on Monday.
-The stock price moved up to $63.31 following the option alert.
+On Thursday, shares of Steel Dynamics (NASDAQ:STLD) saw unusual options activity.
+After the option alert, the stock price moved up to $71.85.

 - Sentiment: BEARISH